alihesamiz/farabin/README.md

 ## To Run the Project, You Have the Following Choices

+-> Please note that the Docker configurations arent updated and therefore are not usefull

 ### 1. Run the Project with Docker

 - First, make sure Docker is installed on your system.